swuyts/lactotax/README.md

-# lactotax
+# Lactotax

 Shiny tool to help users make sense of the new Lactobacillus taxonomy.

+Publication is accepted and will be available soon.

-Currently available at:
+Currently the tool is available at:

 - http://lactotax.embl.de/wuyts/lactotax/
 - http://lactobacillus.uantwerpen.be